matt-hunt01/fullstack-assessment/README.md

 # liquidfish Developer Test

 ## SETUP
-Form this repo to your personal github account and then email us that github link so we can review.
+Fork this repo to your personal github account and then email us that github link so we can review.

 ## GOAL
 Working from a provided design, create a one page web project containing a responsive contact form that stores the submitted input to a database and emails that input to an email address.
 Please provide database migrations to create the database.
 We will provide the SMTP credentials.

 ## REQUIREMENTS
 Form submission and success/error messages should be handled using AJAX.
 On smaller screen devices, stack the form's columns and make them 100% width.
 The code must be cross-browser compatible.